- Cancer Information

 Families often describe the days and weeks after their child’s cancer diagnosis as overwhelming.
 Among the many confronting decisions they face is how to talk to the child about the illness.

-Children with cancer tend to feel more secure when the adults around them are open and honest – hiding the truth to protect a child may just lead to greater anxiety.
+Children with cancer tend to feel more secure when the adults around them are open – hiding the truth to protect a child may lead to greater anxiety.

 Match explanations to your child’s age

 How much information you share with your child will depend on their age and maturity.
 Keep your initial explanations simple and take your cue from your child as to whether they want to know more.
 The first conversation will be followed by many others, so you will have the opportunity to give more detail as the need arises.

 Someone from the paediatric oncology team will be able to provide guidance and assist you with these discussions.
 For younger children, some hospitals have therapists (may be called child life therapists) who teach children strategies to manage their illness and can help you explain the diagnosis and treatment.
 If you have an older child with cancer, get in touch with one of the Youth Cancer Services.
 These hospital-based services offer specialised treatment and support to people aged 15–25.

 For details, visit Canteen’s Youth Cancer Services.

 Children and teenagers will respond to their cancer diagnosis in different ways.
 Fear, anger or sadness are all common reactions.
 Let your child know that it’s normal to have a lot of different feelings and it’s okay to express these emotions.
 You can also talk to them about finding ways to cope with these challenging feelings.

 Remember that your child’s hospital team is there to support the family as well.
 The social worker can let you know what support services are available, particularly if you need to travel long distances for treatment.